+The public task basis is more likely to be relevant to much of what you do.
 If you are a public authority and can demonstrate that the processing is to perform your tasks as set down in UK law, then you are able to use the public task basis.
+But if it is for another purpose, you can still consider another basis.

-If not, you may still be able to consider consent or legitimate interests in some cases, depending on the nature of the processing and your relationship with the individual.
-There is no absolute ban on public authorities using consent or legitimate interests as their lawful basis, but the GDPR does restrict public authorities' use of these two bases.
+In particular, you may still be able to consider consent or legitimate interests in some cases, depending on the nature of the processing and your relationship with the individual.
+There is no absolute ban on public authorities using consent or legitimate interests as their lawful basis, although there are some limitations.
+For more information, see the specific guidance page on each lawful basis.